Taratabong

 Taratabong: The World of the Meloditties (original Italian: Taratabong!
-Il Mondo dei Musicilli) is an Italian animated preschool children's television series produced and directed by Italian studio Toposodo, based on an idea by Marco Bigliazzi and Fabrizio Bondi, and distributed worldwide by Mediatoon.
+Il Mondo dei Musicilli) is an animated preschool children's television series produced by Italian animation studio Toposodo and Paris-based French animation production studio Ellipsanime, based on an idea by Marco Bigliazzi and Fabrizio Bondi, and distributed worldwide by Mediatoon.
 It is intended for children aged 2 to 4 years.